 Vacant periods are expensive.
 While a week here or there between long term lets is acceptable and allows for routine maintenance, deep cleaning or any decorating required, longer and more numerous periods of vacancy are just costing you money.
 If you’re dealing with this on a frequent basis and you’re not able to identify the key causes, you’re likely to need a professional property manager to get you back on track.

-A property manager will ensure that the property is marketed properly, at the correct price, via high-traffic, reputable property search portals, and marketed towards the desired short term let or long term residential tenants.
-Once the applications come in, a property manger will be able to screen prospective tenants quickly and effectively – finding a quality tenant is important in increasing tenant retention, increasing repeat short term let bookings and in ensuring your property is cared for, for the duration of the let.
+A property manager will ensure that the property is marketed properly, at the correct price, via high-traffic, reputable property search portals, and marketed towards the desired long term residential tenants.
+Once the applications come in, a property manger will be able to screen prospective tenants quickly and effectively – finding a quality tenant is important in increasing tenant retention and in ensuring your property is cared for, for the duration of the let.

 4. You’re struggling to get rents on time